Subscribe to updates

 Summary

-The Environment, Sustainability, Culture and Sports Committee meeting scheduled for 13 January 2026 was set to discuss an updated policy for events in the borough's parks and open spaces, and review the mid-year performance of the Richmond Corporate Plan.
-The committee was also scheduled to consider its own work programme.
+The Environment, Sustainability, Culture and Sports Committee of Richmond upon Thames Council met on Tuesday 13 January 2026 to adopt an updated events policy for the borough's parks and open spaces, and to review the mid-year performance of the Richmond Corporate Plan.
+The committee also discussed updates to its work programme.

 Richmond Corporate Plan Mid-Year Performance Report